 Any other use of the Work by the Client shall require a separately negotiated license.
 Please provide credit to “Photographer Brand Name and Website or Social Media Handle” when applicable.

-You can read more about this on the Government of Canada Website – REMEDIES
+You can find detailed information about copyright penalties on the Government of Canada website under Remedies.